 Vietnam Health Communications Campaigns

 In June 2012, the National Assembly of Vietnam passed the country’s first comprehensive tobacco control legislation.
 The lead-up to this landmark public health achievement in Vietnam involved a large-scale, coordinated approach from the government and local and international NGOs.
-As part of these efforts, World Lung Foundation has worked with the Vietnam Steering Committee on Smoking and Health (VINACOSH), providing technical and financial support to develop and implement three phases of national mass media campaigns to educate about the harms associated with tobacco smoking and SHS exposure, in an effort to build support for passage of the comprehensive tobacco control law.
+As part of these efforts, World Lung Foundation has worked with the Vietnam Steering Committee on Smoking and Health (VINACOSH), providing technical and financial support to develop and implement several phases of national mass media campaigns to educate about the harms associated with tobacco smoking and SHS exposure, in an effort to build support for passage and to enforce of the comprehensive tobacco control law.

 CAMPAIGN PHASE 1: December 2009-January 2010